xtremeonecoder/heating-support-system/README.md

 _J.
 Extremely bad (1)_

-Suppose, we surveyed on 10 people and the results of the survey of Port-A for “Operating Cost” are as follows:
+Suppose, there was a survey on 10 people and the results of the survey of Port-A for “*Operating Cost*” are as follows:

 ![Sample Port Weight Calculation](https://github.com/xtremeonecoder/seaport-recommender/blob/master/Documentation/Port-Data-Calculation.jpg)

 ## Sample Ship Weight Calculation:
-Suppose for the same criteria “Operating Cost” at the port, if the “Operating Cost” at the port is an important aspect for the vessel manager or authority, it will get high priority and vice versa.
+Suppose for the same criteria “*Operating Cost*” at the port, if the “*Operating Cost*” at the port is an important aspect for the vessel manager or authority, it will get high priority and vice versa.

 ### Sample Questionnaire (Ship manage / authority may answer):